o3de/o3de.org/content/docs/learning-guide/tutorials/environments/create-terrain-from-images.md

 5. In the viewport camera settings in the upper-right of the viewport {{< icon "camera.svg" >}} set the **Camera Speed** to an appropriate value for the size of the terrain. `100.0` is a good reference point for large terrains.

 These suggestions are meant to help you view the entire terrain while you build it in O3DE Editor.
-In Launcher applications, these settings should be should be tuned for an appropriate balance of performance and quality.
+In Launcher applications, these settings should be tuned for an appropriate balance of performance and quality.
 {{< /important >}}

 ## Terrain setup